kubeshop/tracetest/docs/command-line-tool.md

 Here is a list of all available commands and how to use them:

 ### Configure
-Configure your CLI to connect to your tracetest server
+Configure your CLI to connect to your Tracetest server.

 **How to Use**: